Frequently asked questions

 I want to tell the Inquiry about how I was impacted by the COVID-19 pandemic.
 How can I do that?

 Let's Be Heard is the Scottish COVID-19 Inquiry’s public participation project.
-On 29 November 2024, Let’s Be Heard finished gathering people’s experiences to focus on analysis and reporting.
+On 29 November 2024, Let’s Be Heard finished gathering people’s experiences and is now focused on analysing responses to inform the Inquiry's investigations.

 To find out other ways you can get involved in the Inquiry, visit our Get Involved page.

-Impact hearings began in October 2023.
-Listings of the Inquiry's upcoming and past hearings are available in the Hearings hub.
+The Inquiry's impact hearings began in October 2023 and are scheduled to continue until mid-2025.
+Listings of the Inquiry's upcoming and past hearings are available in the Hearings section of the website

-Are hearing transcripts and/or evidence documents available to the public?
+Are transcripts and/or evidence documents available to the public?

-Evidence documents, including witness statements, are published on the Document and Evidence Library page.
+Transcripts and evidence documents from hearings, including witness statements, are published on the Document and Evidence Library

 Can a public inquiry lead to criminal or civil proceedings?

-Public inquiries do not decide civil or criminal liability.
-They do not award compensation.
+Public inquiries do not decide civil or criminal liability, nor do they award compensation.
 The responsibility for that lies with courts or tribunals.
-Instead, inquiries investigate the matters entrusted to them in an inquisitorial way.
+Instead, inquiries investigate the matters listed within their Terms of Reference, before making recommendations to government.
+A video about what the Inquiry can and cannot do can be found on its YouTube channel

 How does the Inquiry fit with investigations by the Lord Advocate and Crown Office?

-The Inquiry will not determine any criminal liability.
-It is prohibited from doing so under the Inquiries Act 2005.
+Under the Inquiries Act 2005, the Scottish COVID-19 Inquiry is prohibited from determining criminal liability.
 The Crown Office and Procurator Fiscal Service (COPFS) has a role in investigating deaths.
 It has a dedicated Covid-19 Death Investigation Team and has published information for bereaved families.
-The Scottish COVID-19 Inquiry respects the independent role of the Lord Advocate in relation to the prosecution of crime and the investigation of deaths in Scotland, as required by its Terms of Reference.
+The Scottish COVID-19 Inquiry respects the independent role of the Lord Advocate in relation to prosecuting crimes and investigating deaths in Scotland, as required by its Terms of Reference.
 The Scottish COVID-19 Inquiry will fulfil its Terms of Reference by investigating all matters entrusted to it and making findings and recommendations.

 What is a core participant?